yashikajayasinghe/step-interview-sample-app/README.md

 ### Running the Web Front-end

-The React front-end javascript code is in the `web` folder of this repo. `cd` into this folder and run `npm install` to install required libraries.
+The React front-end is in the `web` folder of this repo. `cd` into this folder and run `npm install` to install required libraries.

 Start the web client using `npm start`.
-It will automatically pick up and changes that are made while it's running.
+It will automatically pick up any changes that are made while it's running.